Phyks/BMC/README.md

 ## License

-All the source code I wrote is under a `no-alcoohol beer-ware license`.
+All the source code I wrote is under a `no-alcohol beer-ware license`.
 All functions that I didn't write myself are under the original license and their origin is specified in the function itself.
 ```
 * --------------------------------------------------------------------------------
 * "THE NO-ALCOHOL BEER-WARE LICENSE" (Revision 42):